mibu919/mibu919/README.md

 ### 👨‍💻 About Me

-I am an Enterprise Endpoint and Systems Engineer with 9+ years of experience, including 2+ years as the primary MDM engineer for a 7,000-device, 21-facility environment managing five simultaneous platforms (**MECM/SCCM, Intune, JAMF, Meraki, and Nutanix AHV**).

-I specialize in the Microsoft modern management stack (Entra ID, Conditional Access, Autopilot, Intune Proactive Remediations) and solving complex deployment challenges through **Microsoft Graph API automation via Python** and advanced **PowerShell** scripting.
+I specialize in the Microsoft modern management stack — Entra ID, Conditional Access, Autopilot, and Intune Proactive Remediations — and building the Python, PowerShell, and Graph API automation that eliminates manual process overhead at scale.
+Beyond production infrastructure, I research enterprise AI governance and local LLM deployment in a structured homelab environment, applying a security-first lens to emerging AI tooling.

-Currently, I am actively building AI-assisted automation tooling applicable to enterprise AI governance and endpoint policy management.

 ---